bodo-ai/Bodo/docs/docs/api_docs/BodoSQL.md

     If there are an insufficient number of matches, or the pattern is empty, the original string is returned.

+    !!! note
-    Note: backreferences in the replacement pattern are supported, but may require additional backslashes to work correctly.
+        back-references in the replacement pattern are supported, but may require additional backslashes to work correctly.

     For example: